-Balkan Plumbing was recently awarded a contract to build a common sewer line for three new houses.
+Balkan Sewer And Water Main was recently awarded a contract to build a common sewer line for three new houses.
 A common sewer in this case meant that one house sewer will act as a shared sewer for three homes.
 As undeveloped land becomes ever more rare in New York City, common sewer lines become more frequently required.
 This is because of various factors that prohibit each new house from having it’s own individual house drain line when odd tracts of land are developed.
 This particular project is a case in point.
 As a matter of fact this project also required a new private internal water main.
 The internal water main was needed in order to supply water service lines to each of the houses.

 What is a common sewer line?